markondavineeth25/TransactionTracker/README.md

 - Apache Maven
 - JDK8

+## Third party libraries
+- Apache commons csv: This is used to read csv file and process it, so as to convert records from csv to java objects.
+- Google guava: This is a general purpose library, designed to make day to day coding easier.
+It has quite an extensive handy features.
+- Mockito: Testing framework, used to mock objects.

 ## Inputs
 The application takes 3 inputs to filter out transactions in csv file.
 - Account Number